WizUI/WuiDom/README.md

 ##### allowDomEvents

-The allowDomEvents function can be called from any WuiDom element, in order to tell WUI that the element will listen for DOM events.
+The allowDomEvents function can be called from any WuiDom element, in order to tell [WizUI] that the element will listen for DOM events.
 The correct syntax for DOM events is 'dom.event'.
 Therefore the change event would be emitted as 'dom.change'.

-Note that by default, DOM events are **not** propagated through WUI. **This method must be called in order to enable DOM events on a WuiDom object.**
+Note that by default, DOM events are **not** propagated through [WizUI]. **This method must be called in order to enable DOM events on a WuiDom object.**

 ##### Example